 These are drawing hacks that I use to spice up my art.
 I can’t rely on award-winning imagery.
 My references are strictly my own and they’re not perfect.
 They’re over or underexposed, out of focus, and often cropped badly.
 I have to deal with what I have.

-To get a strong image I must adapt my images and draw the missing features.
+To get a stronger image I must adapt my existing images and draw the missing features.
 If an expression is absent I have to create one.
 It’s all about giving the subject some personality and a story.
 To do that there are techniques to learn and tricks that can help.

 - Draw a pot plant with strong shadows on the wall: Drawing shadows is not straightforward.
 The edges are never truly sharp and reflected light can bounce onto the shadow.
 Shadows will not look right if you draw them flat.
 Try making the inner shadow slightly lighter than the outer edge.